ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 That lack of being able to write idiomatic Haskell code with popular libraries for all platform is as big of a loss as not being able to Template Haskell itself.
 The risk of library fragmentation between between those writing code for weird platforms and those not is also bad for everyone.

-The external interpreter made it at least possible, relatively automatically, but doesn't work if you explicitly want side effects to be run on the compiler's platform.
+The external interpreter made it at least possible, relatively automatically, but doesn't work if you explicitly want side effects to be run on the platform doing the compiling (build platform).
 Also, while same-OS cross can sometimes be fairly lightweight — e.g. by having QEMU translate syscalls so the native kernel can be used — different-OS requires harder to provision virtual machines or real devices.